Digital cinema: Laser

-LED screen for digital cinema
+LED screens

 In Asia, on July 13, 2017, an LED screen for digital cinema developed by Samsung Electronics was publicly demonstrated on one screen at Lotte Cinema World Tower in Seoul.
-First installation in Europe is in Arena Sihlcity Cinema in Zürich.
-These displays do not use a projector; instead they use a MicroLED video wall, and can offer higher contrast ratios, higher resolutions, and overall improvements in image quality.
-MicroLED allows for the elimination of display bezels, creating the illusion of a single large screen.
-This is possible due to the large amount of spacing in between pixels in MicroLED displays.
+The first installation in Europe is in Arena Sihlcity Cinema in Zürich.
+These displays do not use a projector; instead they use a LED video wall, and can offer higher contrast ratios, higher resolutions, and overall improvements in image quality.
 Sony already sells MicroLED displays as a replacement for conventional cinema screens.

 Effect on distribution

 Digital distribution of movies has the potential to save money for film distributors.
-To print an 80-minute feature film can cost US$1,500 to $2,500, so making thousands of prints for a wide-release movie can cost millions of dollars.
+In the early 21st century, making release prints for 4,000 screens at a typical cost of about $1,500 per print meant that a wide release cost about $6 million.
 In contrast, at the maximum 250 megabit-per-second data rate (as defined by DCI for digital cinema), a feature-length movie can be stored on an off-the-shelf 300 GB hard drive for $50 and a broad release of 4000 'digital prints' might cost $200,000.
 In addition hard drives can be returned to distributors for reuse.
 With several hundred movies distributed every year, the industry saves billions of dollars.
 The digital-cinema roll-out was stalled by the slow pace at which exhibitors acquired digital projectors, since the savings would be seen not by themselves but by distribution companies.
 The Virtual Print Fee model was created to address this by passing some of the saving on to the cinemas.
 As a consequence of the rapid conversion to digital projection, the number of theatrical releases exhibited on film is dwindling.
 As of 4 May 2014, 37,711 screens (out of a total of 40,048 screens) in the United States have been converted to digital, 3,013 screens in Canada have been converted, and 79,043 screens internationally have been converted.

 Telecommunication

 Realization and demonstration, on October 29, 2001, of the first digital cinema transmission by satellite in Europe of a feature film by Bernard Pauchon, Alain Lorentz, Raymond Melwig and Philippe Binant.

+Then, reliable file delivery of DCPs via Internet emerged, thanks to higher bandwidth connections in cinemas, first with bonded DSL lines, then with fiber connection to the Internet.